isabellazy/Programming2_FinalProject/README.md

 pbircher@charlotte.edu

 # License
-All material are released under MIT License, and can be freely used for both academic and commercial purposes.
+All material are released under GNU GPL License, and can be freely used for both academic and commercial purposes.